Getting the Best Support

 - support on parenting a child with High Learning Potential,

-then please book here or phone 01908 646433.
+then please phone 01908 646433.
 Telephone consultations are half an hour long and cost £30 for non-members of Potential Plus UK.
 Members of Potential Plus UK have priority access to advice and guidance, including the booked consultancy appointments, which form part of their membership.
 Our Education Consultants are fully trained by Potential Plus UK to answer all your questions relating to supporting and parenting a child with high learning potential.

 However, the Education Consultants can only give guidance based on the information provided to them by the parent.
 More constructive, personalised advice about the child and detailed recommendations can only be given if Potential Plus UK is able to carry out an Assessment for High Learning Potential and meet with the child face-to-face.